In the guide

 • continuous daytime access to open-air runs

+The establishment must also be sufficiently large, given the stocking density and nature of the ground.
 In addition, there are requirements in relation to the hens' housing and fittings.

 Barn